 You may need a permit to panhandle or reflective gear to set up near a road.
-In most cities where a panhandling permit is needed, you also need a government issued ID.
-All the more reason to be sure an ID is in your bug out bag, or everyday carry.
-Permit requirements can be shared to you by homeless shelters and local police.
+In most cities where a panhandling permit is needed, you also need a government-issued ID.
+All the more reason to be sure an ID is in your bug out bag or everyday carry.
+Permit requirements can be shared by homeless shelters and local police.

 If you find a unique message that resonates at a specific location, keep at it.
 Minor tweaks can improve your results, but it is best not to drastically change your plan if it is successful.

-I sincerely hope you do not have to panhandle to make ends meet, but preparedness always triumphs hope.
+I sincerely hope you do not have to panhandle to make ends meet, but knowledge and preparedness are irreplaceable.
 There may come a point where you must trade some dignity for dollars.
-Stay safe and keep learning.

 Here are some other reads our subscribers have found helpful: